pac4j/jee-pac4j/README.md

 </p>

 The `j2e-pac4j` project is an **easy and powerful security library for J2E** web applications which supports authentication and authorization, but also logout and advanced features like session fixation and CSRF protection.
-It's based on Java 8, servlet 3 and on the **[pac4j security engine](https://github.com/pac4j/pac4j) v2.0**.
+It's based on Java 8, JavaEE 7 and on the **[pac4j security engine](https://github.com/pac4j/pac4j) v2.0**.
 It's available under the Apache 2 license.

 [**Main concepts and components:**](http://www.pac4j.org/docs/main-concepts-and-components.html)